durrantlab/deepfrag2/README.md

-# DeepFrag: A Deep Learning Framework for Fragment-Based Lead Optimization
+# DeepFrag2: A Deep Learning Framework for Fragment-Based Lead Optimization

 ## Overview

 Lead optimization involves modifying ligands to improve specific properties such as binding affinity.
-We here present DeepFrag, a convolutional neural network (CNN) that suggests optimizing fragment additions given the structure of a receptor/ligand complex.
-DeepFrag converts input receptor/parent complexes into 3D grids, where each grid point represents a cubic region of the 3D space (a voxel).
+We here present DeepFrag2, a convolutional neural network (CNN) that suggests optimizing fragment additions given the structure of a receptor/ligand complex.
+DeepFrag2 converts input receptor/parent complexes into 3D grids, where each grid point represents a cubic region of the 3D space (a voxel).
 We selected this representation because the 3D local context is important for fragment binding, and converting molecular structures to voxels allows us to apply CNNs, a network architecture that has been used successfully in computer vision.
-The DeepFrag output is a continuous-valued topological fingerprint of the suggested fragment to add.
-DeepFrag compares this output fingerprint to a database of fragments with precalculated fingerprints to recover the most suitable fragments for specific complexes.
+The DeepFrag2 output is a continuous-valued topological fingerprint of the suggested fragment to add.
+DeepFrag2 compares this output fingerprint to a database of fragments with precalculated fingerprints to recover the most suitable fragments for specific complexes.

+We provide a helpful [DeepFrag2 Google Colab Notebook](https://colab.research.google.com/github/durrantlab/deepfrag2/blob/main/deepfrag2_colab_notebook.ipynb) for those who wish to try DeepFrag2 without installing any software.
+The notebook guides users through the process of choosing a receptor-ligand complex, selecting a branching point on the ligand, choosing a pre-trained DeepFrag2 model, and generating fragment suggestions.
+The results are displayed in an easy-to-read table and visual grid, allowing users to quickly assess the suggested fragments.

 ## Documentation

-Below, the parameters to be used to run DeepFrag for training, testing and inference on external sets are described.
-The kind of fingerprint to be used to recover the most similar fragments is a common parameter tu run DeepFrag.
+Below, the parameters to be used to run DeepFrag2 for training, testing and inference on external sets are described.
+The kind of fingerprint to be used to recover the most similar fragments is a common parameter to run DeepFrag2.
 In this version, it can be specified the `rdk10` and `molbert` values for the `fragment_representation` parameter.
 The next examples are described using `rdk10`.

-The output directory after running the DeepFrag framework:
+The output directory after running the DeepFrag2 framework:

 ```text
 DeepFrag